Pitch (baseball)

 The typical motion of a pitcher.

-In baseball, the pitch is the act of throwing the baseball toward home plate to start a play.
+In baseball, a pitch is the throwing of a baseball from the pitcher to a batter at home plate.
 The term comes from the Knickerbocker Rules.
-Originally, the ball had to be thrown underhand, much like "pitching in horseshoes".
+Originally, the ball had to be thrown underhand, much like pitching in horseshoes.
 Overhand pitching was not allowed in baseball until 1884.

 The biomechanics of pitching have been studied extensively.
 The phases of pitching include the windup, early cocking, late cocking, early acceleration, late acceleration, deceleration, and follow-through.

-Pitchers throw a variety of pitches, each of which has a slightly different velocity, trajectory, movement, hand position, wrist position and/or arm angle.
-These variations are introduced to confuse the batter and ultimately aid the defensive team in getting the batter or baserunners out.
-To obtain variety, and therefore enhance defensive baseball strategy, the pitcher manipulates the grip on the ball at the point of release.
-Variations in the grip cause the seams to catch the air differently, thereby changing the trajectory of the ball, making it harder for the batter to hit.
+Pitchers throw a variety of pitches, the easiest and most common pitch being the four-seam fastball.
+Each type has a slightly different velocity, trajectory, movement, hand position, wrist position and/or arm angle.
+These variations are intended to confuse the batter and ultimately aid the defensive team in getting the batter or baserunners out.
+To obtain variety and enhance defensive strategy, the pitcher manipulates the grip on the ball at the point of release.
+Variations in the grip cause the seams to catch the air differently, changing the trajectory of the ball and making it harder for the batter to hit.

-The selection of which pitch to use can depend on the type of hitter who is being faced; whether there are any base runners; how many outs have been made in the inning; and the existing score.
-Pitchers may bounce their pitches in the dirt before they reach the batter, but these pitches are ruled balls even if they pass through the strike zone.
+The choice of pitch can depend on the type of hitter, whether there are any base runners, how many outs have been made in the inning, and the existing score.
+If a pitcher bounces a pitch in the dirt before it reaches the batter, it is ruled a ball even if it passes through the strike zone.

 Signaling

-Traditionally, the catcher is responsible selecting the type and location of a pitch, using fingers to give hand signals to the pitcher, with one finger usually signaling a fastball or the pitcher's best pitch.
+Traditionally, the catcher is responsible for selecting the type and location of a pitch, using fingers to give hand signals to the pitcher, with one finger usually signaling a fastball or the pitcher's best pitch.
 The pitcher has the option to ask for another selection by shaking his head.

 Alternatively, a manager or a coach can relay the pitch selection to the catcher via secret hand signals.

 In 2022, Major League Baseball adopted the PitchCom wireless communication system, where catchers send signals via keypad to a receiver that speak the instructions to the pitcher and other players on the team.
 This system was adopted following a sign stealing scandal.
 The KBO League began using PitchCom in 2024.

 Types

-According to MLB there are 4 types of pitches: fastball, offspeed, breaking, and knuckleball.
+According to MLB there are 4 types of pitches: fastball, changeup, breaking, and knuckleball.